FranzDiebold/covfefe-flow/chatbot/README.md

 ### Intents, Actions & Parameters
 The following intents, [actions and parameters](https://dialogflow.com/docs/actions-and-parameters) are defined in Dialogflow:
-- `Default Fallback Intent` with the `generate-tweet` action for fake tweet generation
+- `Default Fallback Intent` with the `generate-tweet` action for fake tweet generation.
+No parameters are used since the complete message is used as beginning of the tweet.